IDLabMedia/image-lens-reproject/README.md

  Output optics options:
       --no-reproject            Do not reproject at all.
       --rectilinear focal_length,sensor_width
                                 Output rectilinear images with given
                                 focal_length,sensor_width tuple.
       --equisolid focal_length,sensor_width,fov
                                 Output equisolid images with given
                                 focal_length,sensor_width,fov tuple.
       --equidistant fov         Output equidistant images with given fov value.

  Runtime options:
-  -j, --parallel threads  Number of parallal images to process. (default:
+  -j, --parallel threads  Number of parallel images to process. (default:
                           1)
       --dry-run           Do not actually reproject images.
 Only produce config.
   -h, --help              Show help

  Sampling options:
   -s, --samples number    Number of samples per dimension for interpolating
                           (default: 1)
       --nn                Nearest neighbor interpolation
       --bl                Bilinear interpolation
       --bc                Bicubic interpolation (default)
       --scale percentage  Output scale, as a fraction of the input size.
 It is recommended to increase --samples to prevent aliassing in case you are downscaling.
 Eg:
                           --scale 0.5 --samples 2 or --scale 0.33334
                           --samples 3 or --scale 0.25 --samples 4.
 Final
                           dimensions are rounded towards zero. (default:
                           1.0)
 ```